wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/auth.rst

 | **Allowed values** | yes, no             |
 +--------------------+---------------------+

-When set to ``no`` removed agents will remain in the client keys file, marked as removed.
-When set to ``yes``, client keys file will be purged.
+When set to ``no``, removed agents will remain in the client keys file marked as removed.
+When set to ``yes``, the client keys file will be purged.

 use_password
 ^^^^^^^^^^^^